IN-PERSON & TELEHEALTH VISITS AVAILABLE

 - It gives them the ability to feel gravity.
-In the therapy world we call this proprioceptive input.
-One of the many things young babies are learning is where there body is.
+In the therapy world, we call this proprioceptive input.
+One of the many things young babies are learning is where their body is.
 That is why at around 2 months you will see them examine their hand in the air, not exactly sure that what they are seeing is themselves.

 - It works out the tightness.
 Being formed and born can be hard.
 It’s extremely common to be born with some muscular tightness and imbalances.
 Think of it as a massage of sorts.

 - It is good for head shape.
 It works out the imbalances and gaining strength, so when baby goes to sleep on their back for 10-18 hours a day, they are less likely to have a preference for staying in one position.